-Increase in costs and restrictions on availability of raw materials
+Increase in costs and restrictions on availability of raw materials and component supply

-The cost of raw materials accounted for approximately 58.6% and 58.7% of our consolidated revenues for the years ended December 31, 2019 and 2018, respectively.
+The cost of raw materials accounted for approximately 60.1% and 58.6% of our consolidated revenues for the years ended December 31, 2020 and 2019, respectively.
 Raw material, energy, and commodity costs can be volatile.
 If the costs of raw materials, energy, commodities, and product components increase or the availability thereof is restricted, it could adversely affect our financial condition, operating results and cash flows.